-7.5 BUILDING CONSTRUCTION
+8.5 BUILDING CONSTRUCTION

-7.5.1 CAST IN PLACE REINFORCED CONCRETE
+8.5.1 CAST IN PLACE REINFORCED CONCRETE

-Buildings on US Military Installations in Japan are predominately constructed of cast-in - place reinforced concrete.
+Buildings on US Military Installations in Japan are predominately constructed of cast-in place reinforced concrete.
 These buildings are typically load bearing wall or framed.
 Load bearing wall building are limited to a maximum height of 15m with a maximum of 5 stories, by Japanese Standard Law.
-Framed buildings have no height limitations, typically columns are wider than beams/girders.
-Also unique to Japan are SRC (Steel Reinforced Concrete) buildings which has no height limitation.
+Framed buildings have no height limitations by Japanese Standard Law, and columns are typically wider than beams/girders.

+Also unique to Japan are SRC (Steel Reinforced Concrete) buildings which has no height limitation by Japanese Standard Law.
 SRC are steel members embedded into reinforced concrete beams and columns.

-7.5.2 PRE CAST CONCRETE / POST TENSION
+8.5.2 PRE-CAST CONCRETE /POST TENSION

 Buildings having precast pre-stressed concrete elements and post-tensioning are available but not common.

 Autoclave lightweight Aerated Concrete (ALC) panels are common in Japan.
 Precast concrete is more typical in civil works projects.

-Precast prestressed concrete piles are very common in Japan, see Section 7.6.1.
+Precast pre-stressed concrete piles are very common in Japan, see Section 7.6.1.

-7.5.3 MASONRY
+8.5.3 MASONRY